-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » Armbruster, Thomas Hart
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » Armbruster, Thomas Hart

 Thomas Hart Armbruster, a career member of the Senior Foreign Service, Class of Counselor, currently serves as the U.S. Ambassador to the Republic of the Marshall Islands.